 The global No/Low market exceeded 11 billion dollars in 2022 with an increase of 7% by volume in 10 key markets - Australia, Brazil, Canada, France, Germany, Japan, South Africa, Spain, the United Kingdom and the United States.
-Volumes of alcohol-free drinks rose by 9% in 2022.
-Between August 2021 and August 2022, total sales of non-alcoholic drinks in the United States totalled 395 million dollars, up 20.6% over 12 months.
+Nearly one third of consumers of alcoholfree drinks in 2023 were newcomers to the category and the market share of the alcoholfree segment should reach 4% in volume by 2027\.
+The trend is particularly strong in the United States where, between August 2021 and August 2022, sales of non-alcoholic drinks totalled 395 million dollars, up 20.6% over 12 months\.

 However, alcohol thresholds for No/Low drinks vary from one country to another.
 In the United Kingdom, the alcohol-free labelling threshold is currently 0.05% alcohol content.
-The British government's Health and Social Affairs ministry is launching a consultation on increasing this threshold to 0.5%, which would allow Great Britain to align with countries like the United States, Denmark, Germany, Australia, Sweden, Portugal and Belgium.
+The British government's Health and Social Affairs ministry has launched a consultation on increasing this threshold to 0.5%, which would allow Great Britain to align with countries like the United States, Denmark, Germany, Australia, Sweden, Portugal and Belgium.